eliwines19/eliwines19.github.io/_posts/2020-05-30-sinatra_portfolio_project.markdown

 The UserController class created routes with 'get' and 'post' the get actions got information on the user and the post action created new users when a new user was signing up to use the website.

 The Models I created for this app were User and Superhero models.
 The user model has_many superheroes and also contains the method 'has_secure_password', this allowed for the Bcrypt gem to come into use so that a users password can be kept a secret, even if two users have the same password as one another.
-The Superhero model belonged_to the user and I also created a method 'valid_params?' that was meant to be used to ensure that the Superhero params were not empty.
+The Superhero model belong_to the user class.

 The views I created were meant to display all of this information. there is an index.erb that is meant to welcome the user apon arrival to the website, and a layout.erb which contains the main layout of the website while using it. there are also superhero and user views.
 The superhero views contained a edit.erb which displayed a webpage where a user can edit their already created superhero, a show.erb that shows their newly created hero, and new.erb which displays a page that allows a user to create a brand new superhero, and a index.erb which displays all of a users created superheroes.
-The users views contained a new.erb, which displayed a sign up page where a user can create a new account, a show.erb which shows a user their superheroes, and a login.erb which displayed a login page where a user could log into an account that belonged to them!
+The users views contained a new.erb, which displayed a sign up page where a user can create a new account and a login.erb which displayed a login page where a user could log into an account that belonged to them!

 This basically summarizes the information that I put into this web application.
 My goal for this project was to better undertsand how to create a website and how to manpulate user information.
 I believe that I achieved this goal and now have a great understanding for how a website like twitter and instagram is created!